🇪🇸

 🏘️

-Rural Spain Away from Barcelona, Madrid, Valencia, and Sevilla, small towns and villages have limited or no dedicated vegan options.
-The rural south — Extremadura, rural Castile — is where lard in cooking and jamón as a default flavour accent are least negotiable.
-Self-catering becomes essential.
+Away from Barcelona, Madrid, Valencia, and Sevilla, small towns and villages have limited or no dedicated vegan options.
+The rural south and interior, including Extremadura and rural Castile and Leon, are where lard and jamon as default flavour agents are least negotiable.
+The smaller the town, the more essential a supermarket stop becomes.

 🍽️

-Traditional tapas bars Tapas culture runs on high volume, shared plates, and minimal customisation.
+Tapas culture runs on high volume, shared plates, and minimal customisation.
 Asking for modifications in a packed bar during peak service is unrealistic.
-Pre-select from reliably plant-based options — olives, pimientos, plain bread — rather than attempting to modify traditional plates.
+Pre-select reliably plant-based options: olives, plain bread, pimientos de padron, plain boiled chickpeas.
+Attempting to modify traditional plates on the fly rarely ends well.

 🥘